-Upon the consummation of this offering, we will have 46,552,281 shares of common stock issued and outstanding, including outstanding shares of Class B common stock which are convertible into common stock.
-All of the 9,725,000 shares of common stock to be sold in the offering and any shares sold upon exercise of the underwriters' over-allotment option will be freely tradable without restrictions or further registration under the Securities Act, except for any shares purchased by an "affiliate" of WESCO as that term is defined in Rule 144 under the Securities Act, which will be subject to the resale limitations of Rule 144.
-After the completion of the offering, we will have 36,827,281 shares of common stock outstanding which are "restricted securities" as that term is defined in Rule 144 and are also subject to certain restrictions on disposition.
+Upon the consummation of this offering, we will have shares of common stock issued and outstanding, including outstanding shares of Class B common stock which are convertible into common stock.
+All of the shares of common stock to be sold in the offering (and any shares sold upon exercise of the underwriters' over-allotment option) will be freely tradable without restrictions or further registration under the Securities Act, except for any shares purchased by an "affiliate" of WESCO (as that term is defined in Rule 144 under the Securities Act ("Rule 144")), which will be subject to the resale limitations of Rule 144.
+After the completion of the shares of common stock outstanding which offering, we will have are "restricted securities" as that term is defined in Rule 144 and are also subject to certain restrictions on disposition.
 Restricted securities may be sold in the public market only if registered or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act.
 Sales of restricted securities in the public market, or the availability of such shares for sale, could have an adverse effect on the price of the common stock.
 See "Risk Factors -- The Price of our Common Stock May Fluctuate Significantly" and "Risk Factors -- A Number of Shares Are or Will be Available for Future Sale."